tonishka/tp/docs/UserGuide.md

 #### 3.3.2 Updating meeting details: `update`
 Update any of the meeting’s details by indicating the following:
 - Meeting index: The index of the meeting you want to edit on the meetings list
-- Any of the meeting details given under the [6.
+- Any of the meeting details given under [6.
 Meeting Fields Summary](#6-meeting-fields-summary).

 Format: `update <MEETING INDEX> [in/<MEETING PLACE> on/<MEETING DATE AND TIME> with/<ATTENDEE 1 INDEX>...]`